 Hikers on the highlands trails are likely to encounter wild ponies.
-In 1974, when the land changed from private to public ownership and cattle were removed, ponies were introduced to the park to prevent reforestation of the highland balds.
+They were introduced to the park in 1974 to prevent reforestation of the highland balds.
 The pony herd is managed by the Wilburn Ridge Pony Association.
 During fall roundups of ponies for an auction held in conjunction with Grayson Highland’s annual Fall Festival, association members check the herd for health problems.

 Visitors should not approach, feed or pet the ponies.
 They bite and kick when they feel threatened, and human food is bad for them.